 Calamine lotion and menthol in aqueous cream can help with chronic urticaria too.
 Other treatments sometimes used in cases of chronic urticaria include leukotriene receptor antagonists (medication that can help reduce swelling of the skin), and ciclosporin (an immune suppressant medication).

 A newer treatment called omaluzimab – which is given as an injection – is also thought to be effective in cases that haven’t responded to antihistamines.
 Omaluzimab may reduce antibodies that are believed to be involved in urticaria.

-Diet is also thought to play a part in some cases of chronic urticaria, and some experts believe substances found in foods called vasoactive amines and salicylates may trigger the condition.
+Diet may also play a part in some cases of chronic urticaria, with substances found in foods called vasoactive amines and salicylates thought to trigger the condition.
 However these are found in a wide range of foods, so the best approach may be to keep a food diary to work out which particular foods may be causing the problem.

 Natural remedies for urticaria

 In addition to keeping your skin cool and looking into whether some of the foods you eat may be causing your urticaria, there are some natural remedies you can try:

 Belonging to a group of plant substances called flavonoids, quercetin is thought by some to be a powerful antioxidant that may help reduce inflammation.
 It’s often used by natural health practitioners as a treatment for allergies – including urticaria – as lab tests have shown it may block the release of histamine from certain immune cells (viii).
 Quercetin is available as nutritional supplements as well as in red wine, grapefruit, onions, apples, black tea, leafy green vegetables and beans.

 The omega-3 essential fatty acids found in oily fish have been shown to help reduce inflammation (ix).
 Found in fish such as salmon, sardines, pilchards, mackerel, trout and fresh tuna, fish oils are also available as nutritional supplements for those who cannot or do not want to eat fish.